My Story As An Artist

 I often start with a title and write a first draft of lyrics in their entirety, with a rhythm or a melodic riff in my head.
 Letting the lyrics form completely on the page,

 The only rule I adhere to is that the song must stand up even when stripped down to a vocal and one instrument.
-I then develop the arrangement with Emberhoney’s guitartist and producer John Barön Kent, whose sonic wizardry helps to create the evocative and dreamy Emberhoney soundscapes.
-We share a love of film music, especially composers like Max Richter, John Barry and Danny Elfman.
+I then develop the arrangement with guitarist John Barön Kent, whose sonic wizardry has helped to create the evocative and dreamy Emberhoney soundscapes on the Smoke EP.
+We share a love of film music, especially composers like Max Richter, John Barry and Arvo Part.

-Other sources of inspiration include classic songwriters like Burt Bacharach and Roy Orbison, narrative poets like Nick Cave and Leonard Cohen, and artists such as Bjork, Anna Calvi and Agnes Obel.
+Other sources of inspiration include classic songwriters like Burt Bacharach and Roy Orbison, narrative poets like Nick Cave and Leonard Cohen, and Artists such as Scott Walker, Anna Calvi and Agnes Obel.

 3. A Voice Like Smoke